milojkovic/Air-traffic/README.md

-## Air taffic
+## Air Taffic

 The application was developed in a React JS.
-Air traffic aplication show data from ADS-B Exchange API and use geolocation
+Air traffic aplication show all the flight details from ADS-B Exchange API and use geolocation to detect user location.

+Application startup guide:
-* `npm install` install npm tool
+* `npm install`
-* `npm install react-geolocated --save` install geofence
+* `npm install react-geolocated --save`
 * `npm start` Run the app